Cholado/login-app/README.md

 Close the MySQL console `quit`

 You shall be ready to run the app by typing `npm run dev` in the console

+Open your web browser and connect to `http://localhost:4000/` to use the App